Reading Level Assessment Tools

 Doing A Reading Level Assessment at Home

-Have you wondered what your child’s reading level is?
-One quick way of assessing reading grade levels is to look at the reading levels of their favorite books.
-In fact, this is usually located near the list price on the back cover, you’ll see something like this: RL 3.2.
-This means that the book was written with the reading vocabulary of a typical child in the second month of the third grade.
-However, it isn’t a perfect measurement.
-Additionally, it is limited above a 6th-grade level.
-However, knowing an average of the RL’s of your children’s favorite books can give you a rough estimate of where your children read comfortably.
+Actually, one quick way of assessing reading grade levels is to look at the reading levels of their favorite books.
+In fact, this is usually located near the list price on the back cover.
+You’ll see something like this: RL 3.2.
+This means that the book contains the reading vocabulary of a typical child in the second month of the third grade.

 Free Reading Level Assessment Tests to Determine a Child’s Reading Level